 There seems to be no stopping them.
 Between the three of them they have signed and worked with diverse artists including Foals, Flume, At The Drive-In, Two Door Cinema Club, Graham Coxon, Regina Spektor, The Shins, The Antlers, Neon Indian, Africa Express, Noisettes, Iron & Wine, Johnny Flynn, plus many more.

 At a time where classically independent record labels have struggled and become shrouded in gloom, their independent company has scored chart success around the globe, received three Mercury Prize nominations in nine years and accumulatively sold millions of records worldwide.
 How so?
 They say their philosophy is simple: the Transgressive brand marks a stamp of quality, no matter what the genre; old-school ethics with a pro-artist policy, always aiming to surprise.

-To mark the 10th anniversary, the music group will be hosting stages, events and parties across the UK and Internationally, spread throughout 2014, including huge sold out shows at the Barbican and Bethnal Green Working Men's Club, featuring acts from across the roster.
+To mark the 10th anniversary, the music group hosted stages, events and parties across the UK and Internationally, spread throughout 2014, including huge sold out shows at the Barbican and Bethnal Green Working Men's Club, featuring acts from across the roster.

 ‘Transgressive, and its spin-offs, represent a community of celebration, adventure and surprise.
 The only consistent theme musically is Transgressive representing a badge of quality – Flume to Marika Hackman to Pulled Apart by Horses to Johnny Flynn to Foals to Graham Coxon to Africa Express… is quite a trip.
 We endeavour to take risks and support outsiders whilst still competing on a mainstream level.’
 Toby L, April 2014